akeneo/pim-api-docs/content/beta/asset-manager/transformations-focus.md

 ## Target filename

 You can give a name to the generated target file.
 By default, the naming is based on the filename of the source file.
-You can define a suffix or a prefix that will be concatenated to this filename and be used as the filename of the target file.
+You can define a suffix and/or a prefix that will be concatenated to this filename and be used as the filename of the target file.

 To do this, use:
 - the `filename_prefix`: the string that will be prepend to the source filename.